-3.2.2.
+4.2.2.
 Identity

-Identity service main objective is to give freedom to system administrators to leverage your organization user repository.
+Identity service main objective is to give freedom to system administrators to leverage their favorite organization user repository.
 Traditional user repositories such LDAP, ActiveDirectory as well as any other user repository (database or API) can be plugged as implementations of this service.